ezEngine/docs-src/pages/docs/graphics/meshes/mesh-asset.md

 > **Important:**
 >
 > The mesh asset does not automatically update when you edit its properties.
-Instead you need to *transform* the asset (`Ctrl+E` or with the rightmost button in the toolbar).
+Instead you need to *transform* the asset (`Ctrl+E` or with the green arrow button in the toolbar).

 ## Video: How to import meshes

 [![video](https://img.youtube.com/vi/XBO4OPcF2bs/0.jpg)](https://www.youtube.com/watch?v=XBO4OPcF2bs)

+## Mesh Orientation

+In ezEngine it is the convention that **meshes should point into the +X direction**.
+Every component (such as AI) assumes that moving along the +X axis will move the mesh *forward*, moving along +Y moves it to the *right* and moving along +Z moves it *upwards*.
+It is therefore best to import all meshes this way right away.

+The mesh preview shows this direction with a red arrow on the ground.
+Also the camera of the preview and the thumbnails looks onto this side of the meshes.

+Since assets are often authered with many different conventions, you can adjust the orientation during mesh import.
+The `ImportTransform` option gives you a quick way to select from common conventions.
+The asset must be re-transformed to see the effect of the option.
+If none of the presets yield the desired result, use the *Custom* option and then configure each axis individually.

 ## Asset Properties

 * `PrimitiveType`: This selects how the mesh data is generated.
 If `From File` is chosen, you need to also specify the `MeshFile` property.
 If you choose a procedural method, other configuration options appear.

-* `ForwardDir`, `RightDir`, `UpDir`: With these you can change which axis is considered forward, right and up in the mesh data.
-For  mesh data from FBX files, this information is typically embedded in the file.
-For other file types, you may need to adjust these to make the imported data appear correctly upright.
+* `ImportTransform`, `RightDir`, `UpDir`, `FlipForwardDir`: How to rotate or mirror the mesh during import, so that it is oriented correctly for use in ezEngine.
+See [Mesh Orientation](#mesh-orientation) above.

 * `UniformScaling`: Adjusts the size of the mesh, for example to convert a mesh from centimeter to meter scale.